gideonibemerejr/Create-Components/README.md

 ## Writing the Script

-Let's begin writing a script that will create the new component.
-This will be the script that the computer will run through to create the directories.
+Let's begin by writing a script that will create the new component.

-1. Move into the Home `~/` directory by running `$ cd ~`

-2. Once inside of the Home directory run:
+1. Run the following:
    ```
-   $ touch .newapp.sh && code .newapp.sh
+   $ touch ~/.newcomponent.sh && code ~/.newcomponent.sh
    ```
    This is the command for [VS Code](https://code.visualstudio.com/).
 Change to editor of choice.

-3. Write the following code in the `.newapp.sh` file:
+3. Write the following code in the `.new.sh` file:

    ```
    #! /bin/bash